 INTP personality types tend to be motivated and energized by...

-INTP personality types tend to be drained by...
+INTP personality types tend to be stressed and drained by...

 INTPs tend to thrive in environments that allow them to work independently and at their own pace.
 They enjoy using their skills in problem solving to improve team efficiency.

 INTP personality types feel energized at work when...

 They are given space to work independently from others.

 Their direct reports work efficiently.

 INTP personality types feel drained at work when...